FAQ

 2. Does my pet qualify as an emotional support animal?

 However, you need to keep in mind that not all ESA animals can use their rights to the fullest.
-For example, if you have a snail, you can hardly take it to the plane`s board because the airline will prohibit it in respect to the other passengers.
+For example, if you have a snail, you can hardly take it to the plane`s board because airlines are not required to accept ESAs; most treat them under regular pet policies.

 3. What if I don’t qualify for an ESA?